Contents Home back

 Text

 The folio number is not very clearly visible and there is another red mark vaguely looking like 29 below it.
-Brumbaugh further reports seeing some numbers in the upper right corner of f1r before it was obliterated by the application of chemicals (intended to reveal faded writing).
+Brumbaugh further reports seeing the numbers 1*30 being written above the alphabet, before it was obliterated by the application of chemicals (intended to reveal faded writing), and favours the theory that it is 1630, written by the owner prior to Marci.
+This is no longer legible, even under UV illumination.

 Currier language: A